-We understand that some of the lower grade classrooms allow pets for Show-and-Tell.
-We ask that in these situations, arrangements are made well in advance, and that the pet remains on a leash and sits near the classroom doorway while being shared.
-This will keep shed hair and dander to a minimum.
+Animals are not allowed on campus.
+In lower grade classrooms, arrangements for show and tell events must be made well in advance, and the pet must remain on a leash and sit near the classroom doorway while being shared.
 Once the pet has been shared, it needs to leave campus and return to the car immediately.